What is Calcium Sulphate?

 Calcium sulphate occurs naturally in two forms, one is hydrated (with water) and the other is anhydrous (without water).

 Anhydrous calcium sulphate is mainly found as the mineral anhydrite.
 The hydrated variety is better known as alabaster or gypsum.

-The variety known as gypsum when mixed with water and allowed to dry hardens to form a solid structure that doesn't crack.
+When mixed with water and allowed to dry gypsum hardens to form a solid structure that doesn't crack.

 Calcium sulphate can either be found as a white odourless powder or as crystals which may be tinged with colour caused by impurities.